arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 ## Where is the drawback?

-This solution has some drawback.
-Let's imagine that your blogging platform become extremely popular and you need to handle hundreds of blog posts per second.
-That's to async processing you might event be able to cope with that.
-But then your index provider accounted it has ended his "amazing journey" and you need to move your index to a new one.
+This solution has a drawback.
+Let's imagine that your blogging platform becomes extremely popular and you need to handle hundreds of blogposts per second.
+Thanks to async processing you might even be able to cope with that.
+But then your index provider announced it has ended his "amazing journey" and you need to move your index to a new one.
 Do I have to mention that your paying customers expect the platform will work 24/7 ? ;)

 ## Making things differently

 Catchup subscription is a subscription where client defines a starting point and a size of dataset to handle.
 Basically it's a while loop reading through a stream of events with defined chunk size.
-It could be a separate process, maybe even on separate node which we will spin on only to handle incoming events and push the articles to the external index provider.
+It could be a separate process, maybe even on separate node which we will spin up only to handle incoming events and push the articles to the external index provider.

 ### First things first

 The catchup subscription is easy to implement when you read from a single stream.
 But your `Blogging` context should not put all events into single stream.
 That's obvious.
 In this case we could use [linking to stream](https://railseventstore.org/docs/link/) feature in Rails Event Store.

-Change file: ./config/initializers/rails_event_store.rb
+Change file `./config/initializers/rails_event_store.rb`:

 ```ruby
 Rails.configuration.to_prepare do